cbuahin/pbml-scioto-iris/README.md

 ### Streamflow
 For streamflow, out of all the input data, there are different time range and the frequency.

+The processing is done with `src/streamflow-pre-process.py` script.
+It loads the station `03227500`, then loads two input nodes, and one output node.

+Using `pandas` we took the 15 minutes interval irregular data into 1 hr regular data.
+We limit the interpolation to max of 2 hour (8*15min).
+Then we use the catchment area ration method to fill the station data from inputput and output nodes.

+The output of this step is the file `data/streamflow-filled.csv`

+### Precipitation
+Precipitation data is more weird as it is supposed to be accumulated data, but there is no regular resetting of the accumulation date.
+So, algorithms were used to automatically detect the reset points, and some visualization and manual checks and edits were required.

+The output of this step are files: `data/precip-and-sf.csv` and `data/precip-hourly.csv`

 ## Running the clustering algorithm